The newborn baby essential checklist on a budget, the big things

 In my last post, I shared a good bit on the small things with a promise to conclude on the topic today.

-Here are some more items we can include in our small things list: A baby thermometer, pacifiers (optional) bottle warmer (optional) baby flask (optional) and baby laundry basket.
+Here are some more items we can include in our small things list: A baby thermometer, pacifiers (optional) bottle warmer (optional) baby flask (optional) and baby laundry basket and the bedding essentials.

 The Bedding Essentials

 The important thing to look out for when picking out bedding for baby’s cot, carry cot or Moses basket is comfort and a breathable fabric.